02 Jan CMA vs CPA – Which One is Better?

 If you prefer the CPA, Crush the CPA Exam is the most comprehensive and up-to-date resource online so you are in good hands.
 Bryce is the most helpful CPA I know and also has a great sense of humor.

-If you are interested in the CMA or would like to learn more about testing strategies and finding the best CMA courses, please stop by www.CMACoach.com.
+If you are interested in the CMA or would like to learn more about testing strategies and finding the best CMA study materials, please stop by www.CMACoach.com.
 I will help answer any questions and provide further information if you need it.

 Whichever designation you choose (perhaps you’ll choose both), it will be one of the best investments you’ll ever make for yourself.
 Certified professionals command higher salaries, respect from peers, and are handpicked for promotions.
 If you have any questions or just want to say what’s up and introduce yourself, please leave a comment below I’d love to hear from you!